Schaudge/petsc/doc/manual/fortran.rst

 will always return true, for any PETSc object.

-These specializations are required because of Fortran's strict type checking system and lack of a concept of ``NULL``.
+These specializations with ``NULL`` types are required because of Fortran's strict type checking system and lack of a concept of ``NULL``, the Fortran compiler will often warn you if the wrong ``NULL`` type is passed.

 Matrix, Vector and IS Indices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^